HTTPArchive/almanac.httparchive.org/src/content/en/2020/css.md

   sql_file="vendor_prefix_properties.sql"
 ) }}

 Prefixed pseudo-classes are not nearly as common as properties, with none of them being used in more than 10% of pages.
 Nearly two thirds of all prefixed pseudo-classes **overall** are for styling placeholders.
-In contrast, the standard `:placeholder-shown` pseudo-class is not popular at all yet, used in less than 0.34% of pages.
+In contrast, the standard `:placeholder-shown` pseudo-class is barely used, encountered in less than 0.34% of pages.

 {{ figure_markup(
   image="vendor-prefix-pseudo-classes.png",